Independent Contractor Non-Disclosure Agreement: All You Need to Know

 Do independent contractors sign non-compete agreements?

 However, when it comes to independent contractors, non-compete agreements aren’t common practice.
-Independent contractors typically work with several clients so adding a non-competition clause to their contract would directly affect their earnings, so the contractor would be more likely to work with you.
+Independent contractors typically work with several clients so adding a non-competition clause to their contract would limit who they could work with and directly affect their earning potential.

 California, for instance, even refuses to enforce these agreements.